Robinlovelace/smsim-course/README.md

 This `smsim-course` repository is the online home of teaching materials dedicated to a statistical technique known as spatial microsimulation.

-The website of the course, which has been designed to aid face-to-face teach, but which may be of use to distance learners, offer more details about this repository and the course itself.
+The website of the course, which has been designed to aid face-to-face teaching, but which may be of use to distance learners, offer more details about this repository and the course itself.
 Overall, the aim is to provide a solid introduction to spatial microsimulation not only in theoretical terms but with practical examples that can be replicated at home.
 The practical nature of the course should allow participants to perform spatial microsimulation on their